awsdocs/amazon-s3-userguide/doc_source/cloudtrail-logging-s3-info.md

 For more information, see the [CloudTrail userIdentity Element](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

-You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
+You can store your log files in your bucket for as long as you want, but you can also define Amazon S3 Lifecycle rules to archive or delete log files automatically\.
 By default, your log files are encrypted by using Amazon S3 server\-side encryption \(SSE\)\.

 ## How CloudTrail captures requests made to Amazon S3<a name="cloudtrail-logging-s3-requests"></a>

 By default, CloudTrail logs S3 bucket\-level API calls that were made in the last 90 days, but not log requests made to objects\.
 Bucket\-level calls include events like `CreateBucket`, `DeleteBucket`, `PutBucketLifeCycle`, `PutBucketPolicy`, etc\.
 You can see bucket\-level events on the CloudTrail console\.
 However, you can't view data events \(Amazon S3 object\-level calls\) there—you must parse or query CloudTrail logs for them\.

-For information about what Amazon S3 API calls are captured by CloudTrail, see [Amazon S3 CloudTrail Events](#cloudtrail-logging-s3-info)\.
+For information about what Amazon S3 API calls are captured by CloudTrail, see [Amazon S3 CloudTrail events](#cloudtrail-logging-s3-info)\.

 ## Amazon S3 account\-level actions tracked by CloudTrail logging<a name="cloudtrail-account-level-tracking"></a>